What’s in My Wallet?

 The card benefits comes with a $250 airline credit reimbursement.
 If you travel often enough and have airline related expenses, that can easily offset the annual fee.
 You can think of this card as a $200 annual fee card.
 You have to decide whether the other travel benefits justify the $200 fee.
 Since I travel often enough and can make use of the 4th night free benefits, the travel benefits are worth its value to me.

 While Citi had gotten rid of the AA lounge access earlier this year, I still find the Priority Pass membership to be valuable.
-Given the high annual fee, I weigh whether I want to keep it every year.
-So far, it’s a keeper based on my travel needs.
+Given the high annual fee, I consider whether I want to keep the card at renewal every year.

 3. Bank of America’s Premium Rewards Credit Card ($95 annual fee)